markknol/hxnew/README.md

 [![Haxelib Version](https://img.shields.io/github/tag/markknol/hxnew.svg?label=haxelib)](http://lib.haxe.org/p/hxnew)

 > Create new Haxe projects in a blast!
-> This tool is meant to create an plain Haxe project.
+> This tool is meant to create a plain Haxe project.
 Run it once.

 ## Installation